City College of San Francisco

-City College of San Francisco (CCSF or City College) is a public community college in San Francisco, California.
-Founded as a junior college in 1935, the college plays an important local role, annually enrolling as many as one in nine San Francisco residents.
+City College of San Francisco (CCSF or City College) is a public community college in San Francisco, California, United States.
+Founded as a junior college in 1935, the college plays an important local role, enrolling as many as 1 in 35 San Francisco residents annually.
 CCSF is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

-Comprising the entire San Francisco Community College District, CCSF is the only community college in San Francisco.
+CCSF, the only community college in San Francisco, offers tuition-free education for all residents of the city.
 The Ocean Avenue campus, bordering the Sunnyside, Westwood Park and Ingleside neighborhoods, is the college's largest location.
-The college has other campuses in South San Francisco, Financial District, Little Saigon, South of Market, Bayview-Hunters Point, Marina District, North of Panhandle, and Mission District.
+The college has five other locations around the city.

-CCSF offers courses in more than 50 academic programs and over 100 occupational disciplines.
-There is a wide selection of credit courses that lead to an associate degree, which can be used to meet the general education requirements for transfer to four-year institutions.
+CCSF offers Associate degree programs and certificate programs.
 City College of San Francisco has articulation agreements with the California State University system, the University of California system, and other private and public universities in California and across the United States.
 Free non-credit courses in subjects such as ESL and citizenship as well as adult education classes are also provided.

 History

 San Francisco Junior College

 The founding of a junior college in San Francisco had long been the dream of Archibald Jeter Cloud, the Chief Deputy Superintendent of the San Francisco Unified School District (SFUSD).
 In response to Black Tuesday and the ensuing Great Depression, Cloud worked to convince the San Francisco Board of Education of the necessity of a junior college in Depression-era San Francisco and of the District's financial ability to form one.
 Cloud's presentation of fiscal studies in 1934 convinced the Board of the availability of Federal and State funding for a junior college.
-City College of San Francisco was established by the Board of Education of the San Francisco Unified School District on February 15, 1934, and officially opened on August 26, 1935, as San Francisco Junior College.
+City College of San Francisco was established by the Board of Education of the San Francisco Unified School District on February 15, 1934, and officially opened on August 26, 1935, as San Francisco Junior College (SFJC).
 The college had no central campus at the time.
 Instruction began on September 4, 1935, with morning classes held at the University of California Extension building on Powell Street and afternoon classes held at Galileo High School.
 The long distance between the two locations gave the college the nickname "Trolley Car College."
 Increasing enrollment gave way to the college's expansion to Lick-Wilmerding High School, Samuel Gompers Trade School, Marina Junior High School, and other locations.
 A permanent main campus near Ocean Avenue was approved by the San Francisco Board of Education in 1937 and opened in 1940 with the opening of Science Hall.